brockhager/neuroswarm/README.md

 NeuroSwarm is a decentralized AI platform where personal AI agents run locally on user devices and connect to a shared Global Brain.
 The system combines local personalization with collaborative, auditable knowledge sharing.

 ## What it does
+ - It includes a `sources/` adapter mechanism allowing Gateway to query external source adapters (like Allie-AI), attach metadata to txs, and include source attestation in blocks for additional verification.

 # NeuroSwarm coordination and documentation